First strategy, then metrics: A modern marketing leader's guide to OKRs

 While OKRs shouldn’t be changed casually, you should be open to the possibility that priorities may shift and nimble in adjusting them accordingly.
 Quarterly checkpoints are usually a good time for these discussions, as they provide a natural “pitstop” to assess status.

-Turning OKRs into your Northstar for success
+Turning strategy into measurable success